Lyonia ferruginea

 Lyonia ferruginea, the rusty staggerbush, tree lyonia, dragon tree, is a plant of the genus Lyonia.
+It grows in Florida, Georgia, and South Carolina.
 It was first described by Thomas Walter, and was named by Thomas Nuttall.
 No subspecies are listed in the Catalog of Life.

+In 1848, it was reported in Georgia, Florida, and Mexico.
+It flowers in the summer.